AguaClara/UASB/Reports and Manuals/UASB_DESIGN_Spring_2019.md

 To clean the reactor, it might be manually/physically cleaned in the inside or magnetic scraper might be used.
 For it to work, the magnet must be strong enough to go through the walls of the reactor.

+**add pictures of the drain pipe**

 The drain pipe connects the holding tank, which houses the tipping bucket, to the influent pipe.
 Its purpose is to slow down incoming wastewater, to allow gas bubbles to escape.
 It is the same volume as one dump from the tipping bucket.
 Its bottom is in line with the water level inside the canister, which means that the head gain per dump is the volume of one dump of the tipping bucket divided by the cross sectional area of the drain pipe.

-A couple of options were considered to ensure the stability of the six reactors.
-It was proposed that an attachment would be put on top of all the six reactors to link them all together.
-A hole would be drilled through the wall, and an anchor would be put through the hole and sealed to stabilize all of the reactors in a row.
-Straps would be put around each of the reactors and hooked onto the anchor in the wall.
-Triangular pieces were also considered to support the round bottom cap of the reactor and keep the reactor from tipping over.
-Ultimately the team decided to use flanges and blind flanges as end caps for the top and bottom of the reactor.
+Another important element of the design is the effluent system.

+**add picture of the effluent from final presentation ***

+At first, the team thought that the effluent tube would need to be at a 60 degree angle to prevent sludge granule washout, similar to a tube settler; however, the team realized that the washout will not be a concern, since the average up flow velocity in the UASB canister is so slow.
+Since washout is not a concern, the design will use a horizontal effluent pipe to maximize the allowable height of the sludge blanket in the UASB reactor.
+The upside down T shape (indicated by green arrow) will be at a height of approximately 7 feet because the desired the water level because it maximizes the usage of space, but prevents overflow in the case of an accident.
+The actual effluent line will be about 10 cm below the water line in the canister to prevent biogas from entering the effluent in case the water level dips abnormally low.
+In addition, water will enter the effluent pipe through holes on the top of the pipe, as indicated by the teal arrows, so that rising biogas bubbles do not enter the effluent.
+Lastly, the upwards pointing pipe, as indicated by the red arrow, will maintain atmospheric pressure inside the reactor, so that the effluent doesn’t suck biogas out from inside the reactor.

+**add pictures of flanges**

+The team decided to use flanges and blind flanges as end caps for the top and bottom of the reactor.
 That way, large, flat bolts can be used to the stabilize the reactor from the bottom, and the tipping bucket can be placed on top of the reactor, so that additional support is not required for the tipping bucket.

+**add pictures of FOG removal system form presentation**

+A FOG removal system was also incorporated into the UASB design to prevent excess FOG from accumulating.
+A sketch of the FOG removal system is pictured above.
+The way it works is that the bottom of a funnel will be about in line with that the water level in the canister, and then attached to a pipe that leads down and has a valve on it.
+That way, as FOG collect on the surface, they will be pushed up into the funnel, since they are less dense than water.
+Then, the valve can be opened to empty out those FOG.
+The half circle hanging below the funnel is the gas bubble deflector, which will block methane gas bubbles from escaping out of the FOG removal system.

+The major constraint for the UASB reactor is that the up flow velocity during pulsated flow be high enough to fluidize the sludge blanket.
+According to our literature review, this corresponds to an up flow velocity of about 16.7 mm/s (Miranda, Borges, & Monteggia 2017).
+The team used that constraint as a guide to determine design specifications for the UASB reactors.

-The code below shows the final dimensions that have been decided on for the UASB pilot scale reactors.
-These dimensions are carefully chosen, so that the upflow velocity during a pulse from the tipping bucket is fast enough to fluidize of the sludge blanket.
-If the code is run, it will display a table of important dimensiosn of the UASB reactor.
+The code below relates the geometry of the UASB reactor, the change in the water level during a pulse, and the average pulse up flow velocity.
+It's current state shows the final dimensions that have been decided on for the fabrication of the UASB pilot scale reactors.
+These dimensions are chosen, so that the up flow velocity during a pulse from the tipping bucket is fast enough to fluidize of the sludge blanket.
+If the code is run, it will display a table of important dimensions of the UASB reactor.

 ## Python for New Smaller/Clear Reactors for Testing at IAWTTF